juanmarcosdev/juanmarcosdev/README.md

 <h3 align="center">Hello!
 I'm Juan Marcos Caicedo, a current Masters in Computer Science student at Universidad del Valle in Cali, Colombia.
 I also hold a Bachelors Degree in  Computer Science.
 Currently i'm working as a Data Engineer and teaching some courses of Programming and Theoretical Computing.
 My main interests are:</h3>

 - ⚙ Constraint Programming and Optimization
-- ♟ Artificial Intelligence and Machine Learning
 - 🎲 Logic Games and Game Theory
 - 🧩 Automata Theory and Graph Theory
-- 👨‍💻 Software Development (Frontend, Backend, Database)
+- 👨‍💻 Discrete Mathematics and Data Structures
+- ♟ Artificial Intelligence and Machine Learning
 - 🧑‍🏫 and of course, teaching Computer Science and Programming to others!

 <h3 align="center">Conferences</h3>